odilson-dev/Shopping-list/README.md

-# Liste_de_course
+# Shopping-list
-C'est un script qui permet a l'utilisateur de modifier une liste de course avec 5 options
+This is a script that allows the user to modify a shopping list with 5 options